jabney/vulnerable-app/README.md

 # Starter Project Fork

-This is a modified starter project for the Pluralsight course, *Getting Started with Node.js Security with Express and Angular*, updated to smooth out some difficulties I encountered while trying to get the original project up and running.
+This is a modified starter project for the Pluralsight course, *Getting Started with Node.js Security with Express and Angular*, updated to smooth out some difficulties I encountered while trying to get the original project up and running (node `v8.9.2`, 2018-July-18).

 This project contains three branches;
 - `master`: the unchanged, original project as it was forked from https://github.com/clarkio/vulnerable-app, except for `README.md`.
 The changes to this file are described below.